 PSY 4113 Clinical Psychology Orientation to the field of clinical psychology, surveying the basic concepts and principles that apply to assessment, research and therapy in the clinical field.
-Prerequisites: PSY 1003, General Psychology, PSY 2023, Abnormal Psychology, PSY 2043, History and Systems of Psychology, and PSY 3013, Psychometrics.
+Prerequisites: PSY 1003, General Psychology, PSY 2023, Abnormal Psychology,

 PSY 4443 Senior Seminar in Psychology A research/program development course designed to be the culmination of the psychology major's college experience.
 The student defines and researches a contemporary topic or develops and implements a program in a community agency.
 The research/program development is presented in the form of a senior thesis.
 An oral presentation is also required.